gangerang/bushwalkers-topos/README.md

 - add - NSW vector topo basemap - new basemap for NSW spatial services vector tile topo map.
 Combined with esri hillshade
 - add - Sydney historic imagery photos - new layer for historic imagery points for sydney.
 A subset of the NSW dataset from Spatial Services served as a geopackage
 - add - Crown road sales - new layers for proposed crown road sales, both current and past
+- add - authenticated strava heatmap layers - based on authenticated data served via a proxy, providing a higher resolution to public version